drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/docs.md

 If your payment gateway depends on a vendor-supplied library, you may also need to include a `composer.json` file with a pointer to its repository.
 For more information, see the [Add a composer.json file section] of the Drupal 8 documentation on creating custom modules.

 ### Step 2: Create a configuration schema file
-For your payment provider, you will probably need some information like ***API key***, ***Private key***, etc. These will be your payment gateway settings that are stored by Drupal's configuration system.
+For your payment provider, you will probably need some information like *API key*, *Private key*, etc. These will be your payment gateway settings that are stored by Drupal's configuration system.
 You will need to figure out which settings you need, based on documentation provided by your specific payment provider.
-They will be fields like Merchant Account ID, API username, password, etc. Once you've determined the necessary settings, create your configuration schema file:
+Once you've determined the necessary settings, create your configuration schema file:

 1. Create a new `config` folder in your custom module.
 2. Create a `schema` subfolder within the `config` folder.
 3. Create a file within the `schema` folder named `my_module.schema.yml`, where `my_module` is replaced by the name of your custom module.
 For Commerce QuickPay, this would be `commerce_quickpay.schema.yml`.
 4. In your schema configuration file, enter a mapping with key-value pairs for each of your payment gateway settings.

 Here is a simplistic example for the QuickPay module, with only *private_key* and *api_key* settings.
 The actual QuickPay integration would require additional settings.
 The ***type*** should be `commerce_payment_gateway_configuration`.
-For the name of the configuration object, use `commerce_payment.commerce_payment_gateway.plugin.` as a prefix followed by a descriptive name, like *quickpay_redirect_checkout*.
+For the name of the configuration object, use `commerce_payment.commerce_payment_gateway.plugin`. as a prefix followed by a descriptive name, like *quickpay_redirect_checkout*.

 ```yml
 # config/schema/commerce_quickpay.schema.yml